 As a DUI Lawyer in Pittsburgh may have already told you if you test twice the legal limit of BAC you would face the highest DUI punishment as per state laws.
 In such an event you can lose you license, go to jail and bear heavy penalties.Drugged Driving Vs Drunk Driving

 The laws are pretty much the same for drugged and drunken driving.
 Prescription drugs such as Ambien, Ativan and Xanax are known to be the reason behind most of the cases.
 The way the police respond to drugged driving is similar to what they do in the case of driving under the influence of alcohol.
 The police may pull you over when they notice erratic driving such as weaving, swerving or driving under the permissible speed limit.
 Once you stop they would look for physical indicants such as glassy eyes and slurred speech.
 They may ask you to undergo a Field Sobriety Test and blood or urine tests.

-Police also involve Drug Recognition Evaluators who are specially trained and put you through a multi-step program to verify if you are impaired by drugs.
+Officers will also bring in Drug Recognition Evaluators who are specially trained.
+They will put you through a multiple-step program to verify if you are impaired by drugs.
 They closely monitor pupils of eyes, measure blood pressure and pulse rate and conduct other physical examination to arrive at a conclusion.
 As your DUI Lawyer shall inform you, if convicted of driving under the influence of prescription drugs, you can face the highest punishment in the three-tier system in Pennsylvania.
 The punishment includes -

 - Second Offense – In second offence you can serve jail sentence between 90 days and five years, pay fines between $1,500 and $10,000, face 18 month license suspension and have to enroll in an alcohol highway safety school and also take a treatment program.
 The court would also order installation of IID for a year.